finesaaa/data-engineering-airflow/README.md

 ![image](Data_Engineering_Courses.png)

-This project aims to set up a daily workflow using Apache Airflow to retrieve trending videos data from the YouTube Data API v3 and store it in MySQL.
+This courses aims to set up a daily workflow using Apache Airflow to retrieve trending videos data from the YouTube Data API v3 and store it in SQLite3.

 ### Course Mindmap